dannielmateus/Terrain-Generation/README.md

 # Terrain-Generation
-Generates a .PNG image of a randomly generated 2D terrain, with houses and trees.
+Generates a .PNG image of a (customizable) randomly generated 2D terrain, with houses and trees.

 Example: